Sullivan Solar Power's Electric Vehicle Team is working to revolution transportation in Southern California

 Solar Electricity Powered

 Avg.
 Miles Per Day: 40

 *Figures are based on an assumption of $4 per gallon gasoline and $0.20 per kWh average electricity rate

 The average commuter will be saving about $2,000 per year in fuel costs by switching to a electric powered vehicle.

 If you charge your electric vehicle with solar power, you save an additional 40% off the average utility electricity rate.
 It costs about $0.20 per mile to fuel the typical gas-powered vehicle ($4 per gallon), while it only costs $0.06 per mile to fuel the typical electric vehicle ($1.20 per gallon).

 This is why thousands of homeowners with electric vehicles have installed solar energy systems to charge their vehicles, and often times the rest of their home as well.
-Chevy Volt solar charging stations (or other electric vehicles) offer a blend of economic and environmental benefits that have a positive impact everyday!
+If you have solar on your house, great!
+If you are still driving a car using technology from the last century (gas), sell that relic in an move into the future with an EV!
+Solar charging stations offer a blend of economic and environmental benefits that have a positive impact everyday!

-For more information on solar energy for your electric vehicle and home, please contact Sullivan Solar Power at 1-800-SULLIVAN or firstname.lastname@example.org.
+For more information on solar energy for your electric vehicle and home, please contact Sullivan Solar Power at 1-800-SULLIVAN.

 It's very clear that, after some researches I've done, finally, renewables will ignite a new business model in our economy, where effciency will play an imperative role as never before in the US.
 Hector Serna

 HECTOR J. SERNA